Vichingo455/unlocker/README.md

 Unlocker is safe, but the antiviruses could detect it as malware.
 In case, disable your antivirus before extracting the zip.
 ## Is it free to share online?
 Unlocker is free to share oline, but Builder is only for personal use and it is copyright protected.
 Unlocker builder can only published in this repository.
+## Where can I download it?
+You can download Unlocker [here](https://vichingo455.github.io/download)